“When Jesus heard this, he was amazed…”

-I am writing this piece while giving a retreat to a wonderful group of religious women; most of the Sisters are in their eighties or nineties, some using walkers or confined to a wheelchair.
-I wonder if they feel like Sarah, ever-conscious of aging and diminishment…no postulants or novices to follow them.
+Several years ago, I gave a retreat to a wonderful group of religious women; most of the Sisters are were their eighties or nineties, some used walkers or were confined to a wheelchair.
+I wonder if they felt like Sarah, ever-conscious of aging and diminishment…no postulants or novices to follow them.

 Today’s Gospel narrative about the centurion offers us an entirely different perspective.
 We might also think of the Syro-Phenician woman in Matthew 15, or the Samaritan leper in Luke 17, all of them Gentiles or non-believers.
 Jesus commends their level of trust, saying he hasn’t seen this kind of faith even among his own people, the “faithful” Israelites.
 Our God is always stretching the poles of the tent, including more, and that might be one response to the gloomy statistics we read about today as many drift from Sunday worship and Catholic Christian allegiance.

-It might appear naïve, but in giving conferences to the Sisters this week of retreat, I caught myself pondering that admonition of Mother Teresa’s: “Do not pray to be successful, pray to be faithful.”
-I stand in awe, with great reverence, for the sisters’ concern is not self-preservation; rather, they ask, “…how can we better proclaim the joy of the Gospel that Pope Francis exudes?”!
+It might appear naïve, but while giving conferences to the Sisters during that retreat, I caught myself pondering that admonition of Mother Teresa’s: “Do not pray to be successful, pray to be faithful.”
+I stand in awe, with great reverence, for the sisters’ concern was not self-preservation; rather, they asked, “…how can we better proclaim the joy of the Gospel that Pope Francis exudes?”!
 Rabbi Abrahm Heschel once wrote, ever-so-powerfully, “Never once in my life did I ask God for success or wisdom or power or fame.
 I asked for wonder.
 And God gave it to me.”
 When Jesus heard this, he was amazed.